-Most globular clusters are almost perfectly spherical collections of stars — but Messier 62 breaks the mould.
+Most globular clusters are almost perfectly spherical collections of stars — but Messier 62 breaks the mold.
 The 12-billion-year-old cluster is distorted, and stretches out on one side to form a comet-like shape with a bright head and extended tail.
-As one of the closest globular clusters to the centre of our galaxy, Messier 62 is likely affected by strong tidal forces that displace many of its stars, resulting in this unusual shape.
+As one of the closest globular clusters to the center of our galaxy, Messier 62 is likely affected by strong tidal forces that displace many of its stars, resulting in this unusual shape.

 For many years, it was believed that any black holes that form in a globular cluster would quickly be kicked out due to the violent interactions taking place there.
 However, in 2013, a black hole was discovered in Messier 62 — the first ever to be found in a Milky Way globular cluster, giving astronomers a whole new hunting ground for these mysterious objects.